tjmTiger/Diala_matching_numbers/README.txt

 speciall regel => horsontellt till förra rad vid kanten räknas med

 3) Make it so that if entire row is gray its removed
+4) score:
+    - Crossing out all the numbers on the field (+150 points)
+    - Removing a row (+10 points)
+    - Score +4 points by connecting numbers that are far apart. ?????